JustinLove/keybind_extensions/README.md

 ### Camera

 Toggle, start, and a stop a middle-button-line mode where the planet follows the pointer.
-This only uses the regular kepress event keybinding logic, so it is not hold to grab like a mouse button.
+This only uses the regular keypress event keybinding logic, so it is not hold to grab like a mouse button.

 ### Focus planet 1-16.